rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 refer, or, if this is not feasible, from any contents list, etc., that is present.
 For publications in two or more volumes, transcribe the volume or part designations as found.

-Contents: (from t.p.)
+><cite>Contents: (from t.p.)
 I. The good housewife's coat of arms -- II.
 The spinning-wheels glory -- III.
 The taylor disappointed of his bride -- IV.
-The changeable world
+The changeable world</cite>

-Contents: Love and peril / the Marquis of Lorne -- To be or not to be / Mrs. Alexander -- The melancholy hussar / Thomas Hardy 7B16.3.
-If a complete listing of contents cannot be assembled by one of the above means, the cataloger may devise a contents note from any appropriate source or combination of sources.
+><cite>Contents: Love and peril / the Marquis of Lorne -- To be or not to be / Mrs. Alexander -- The melancholy hussar / Thomas Hardy</cite>

-AREA 7.
-NOTE
-Descriptive 144 Cataloging of Rare Materials (Books) 7B17.
+<a name="7B16.3">7B16.3</a>.
+If a complete listing of contents cannot be assembled by one of the above
+means, the cataloger may devise a contents note from any appropriate source or combination of sources.

+#### 7B17.
 Numbers

 Make a note of any numbers associated with the publication not transcribed in another area, if considered important.

-7B18.
+#### 7B18.
 "With" notes

-7B18.1.
-If the description corresponds to part of a publication that is made up of two or more separately titled parts that are also separately paginated or foliated and have separate signatures, but which have been issued together, make a note beginning "With" followed by a colon.
+<a name="7B18.1">7B18.1</a>.
+If the description corresponds to part of a publication that is made up of
+two or more separately titled parts that are also separately paginated or foliated and have separate signatures, but which have been issued together, make a note beginning "With" followed by a colon.
 List the other parts of the publication in